How to Create Tables in WordPress Post & Pages in 1 Minute! No HTML Required

 You can easily manipulate rows and columns, e.g. add and delete them where needed.

 If you are, however, looking for more table options in Gutenberg, you might want to download free Getwid Gutenberg blocks.
-The addon comes with the Advanced Table block, which, among other features, allows you to merge cells, customize cell backgrounds with any color, tweak styling for borders and more.
-It’s completely free so you can use it without limitations.

 What is Getwid?